anuta7794/IBM-Data-Analyst-Capstone-Project/README.md

 ## Dataset:

 One key source for this project is the latest **Developer Survey**, a comprehensive dataset offering insights into the global developer community.
-The dataset is available at [link] (https://stackoverflow.blog/2024/08/06/2024-developer-survey/).
+The dataset is available at [link](https://stackoverflow.blog/2024/08/06/2024-developer-survey/).